DataGrid AI

 Note: A user's role must have the DataGrid Areas permission turned on to perform these functions.

-• User's whose roles has the "DataGrid Areas" permission enabled will have access to the DataGrid Areas icon in the mobile app on the right hand side.
+• User's whose role has the "DataGrid Areas" permission enabled will have access to the DataGrid Areas icon in the mobile app on the right hand side.

 • Selecting the DataGrid Areas icon will overlay the map with DataGrid information.
 This overlay creates predetermined areas with aggregated buyer scores by state, country, or census blocks.